 We can calculate the mean (average) pain score for this group, and it turns out to be 4.6.
 Now we can graph how far away each participant in the study is from the group average.

-Participants’ pain scores indicated by the thin arrow (5, 6, 7, and 10) are very close to the group mean pain score.
-Participants’ pain scores indicated by the thick solid arrows (3, 4, and 9) are a little further away from the group mean, and participants’ pain scores, indicated by the dashed arrows (1, 2, and 8), are the farthest away from the mean.
+Participants’ pain scores indicated by the thin arrow (5, 6, 7, 10) are very close to the group mean pain score.
+Participants’ pain scores indicated by the thick solid arrows (3, 4, 9) are a little further away from the group mean, and participants’ pain scores, indicated by the dashed arrows (1, 2, 8), are the farthest away from the mean.

 The researchers measure the participants’ pain scores again, and the new results are listed beside the previous results: